-Teeming with Old World charm, Boca Raton's The Addison is perfect for brides going for that Roaring '20s theme.
-Take your pick of picturesque locales from the courtyard covered with 100-year-old Banyan trees to one of the estate's beautiful ballrooms.
+Teeming with Old World charm, Boca Raton's The Addison is perfect for brides going for that roaring '20s theme.
+Take your pick of picturesque spaces, from the courtyard covered with 100-year-old Banyan trees to one of the estate's beautiful ballrooms.
 If you really want to incorporate the building's 1920s charm into your wedding backdrop, host an intimate dinner for 30 in the Fountain Room, with grand wooden doors weaved with wrought iron that's all part of the original décor.

-The Bath Club via Facebook
+The Bath Club

 The Villa Casa Casuarina

-The Alfred I. Dupont Building
+The Alfred I. duPont Building